Lawncare & Landscaping

 Professional Service at Competitive Prices!

 The Employment Transition Center’s Lawn and Landscape Service is a micro-enterprise in a field of high demand.
-Two teams of five employees, each with their own working Job Coach, are trained to use all types of lawn care tools and machinery.
+In the summer, two teams, each with their own working Job Coach, are trained to use all types of lawn care tools and machinery.
 They can tackle a multitude of outdoor maintenance projects including weeding, pruning, mulching, debris removal, lawn mowing, tree work, grass patching, and spring and fall cleanup.
 The “training crew” handles all the landscape work at our main offices in Norwich and Employment Transition Center in Groton as well as our fifteen supported residential homes throughout southeastern Connecticut.
 The commercial crew handles jobs of all sizes at both private homes, businesses and organizations throughout southeastern Connecticut.

 Leaf cleanup, extensive mulching, and the crew’s new winter clean-out service was improved dramatically this year through the purchase of a dump trailer courtesy of the Edward and Mary Lord Foundation, and a commercial chainsaw further extended the capabilities of the crew to become a full-service lawn and landscape business this year.

-In 2018 the Lawn and Landscape service was able to generate enough revenue to cover the salaries of participant employees.
+In 2018 the Lawn and Landscape service generated enough revenue to cover the salaries of participant employees.
 This is an enormous achievement, given the Arc ECTs policy of paying minimum wage to participant employees.
 The success of the crew and their Job Coaches has attracted many more people with IDD who want to learn these valuable skills and choose landscaping and lawn care as a potential career.

 View our Lawn Care brochure here.